Reformasi (Malaysia): Release of Anwar in 2004

 However, Anwar Ibrahim was released from prison in September 2004 and Parti Keadilan Nasional re-emerged as Parti Keadilan Rakyat (PKR) or People's Justice Party.
 Even though Anwar was barred from participating in politics, he managed to become PKR's de facto leader.
 William Case says that both the "Anwar factor" and the PKR's multi-racial platform injected excitement in Malaysia's political life.
 In May 2007, Anwar stated that his purpose was to actively reinstate the multi-racial political coalition of PKR, DAP and PAS.
 His influence caused PAS to open its membership to non-Muslims in 2006 and Anwar's call to end the thirty-six-year-old New Economic Policy caught the attention and support of the non-Malays.

 2008 Malaysian general election

 The excitement that Anwar caused in Malaysian politics reinvigorated the spirit of the Reformasi movement.
 It returned during Malaysia's 2008 general election, and contributed to the People's Justice Party's (PKR) win of 31 parliamentary seats.
 In addition, five of the eleven state governments in the peninsular Malaysia fell to the PKR, PAS, and DAP coalition.
 The success of the coalition caused the Barisan Nasional government to lose its two-thirds majority in parliament which it had held since 1969.

 According to O'Shannassy, the elections of 2008 represent a significant change as the opposition gains could be seen as a robust public endorsement of their multiracial aspirations.

-The Significance of Reformasi Movement

-The Reformasi movement represents a departure from past Malaysian experience in terms of its aims, scope and institutions.
-The movement urged Malaysians not just to vote differently but to actually think differently about politics.

-In encouraging true multiracial, Reformasi leaders advocated adoption of a unified political culture, in which all subsets of citizens in a Bangsa Malaysia Malaysian Nation will pursue a broader and nonexclusive goal.

-Crucial to the progress of the movement is the scope of its support.
-More Malays, including middle-class Malays and those associated with Islamic Organizations, got involved in Reformasi movement, as compared to similar issues in the past.
-As these Malays had contact with the grassroots through their organizations such as ABIM and JIM, this movement drew considerable support from lower-class Malays in the rural as well as urban areas.

-Even among older Malaysians, new preferences or perspectives are at least sharing political space with the older ones.